cogawi/resume/resume.md

 Don't use complete sentences
 -->

-# RELEVANT EXPERIENCE
+# EXPERIENCE

 ## UNIVERSITY OF WASHINGTON, Seattle, WA **2020-  Present**

 ### Graduate Student Researcher in the Meza Research Group

 - Researching structural and thermal properties of nano-scale 3D printed spinodoid structures, under Professor Lucas Meza.
+- Performing FEA analysis of nanostructures to optimize design parameters.
+- Using machine learning to predict performance of designs.

-### Composites Research Project
+### Composites Research Projects

 - Researching the material properties, manufacturing, and applications for mycelium-based biocomposites.
+- Studying the manufacture of cellulose fibers out of bacterial cellulose nanofibers.

 ## KATERRA, Seattle, WA **2019-2020**

 ### Manufactured Assemblies Design Engineer

-- Designed building components to be built in a prefabrication factory and installed on a construction site.
-Integrated structural, electrical, plumbing and finish components for easy installation.
+- Designed building components to be built in a factory and installed on a construction site, integrating structural, electrical, and plumbing components.
-- Developed a bathroom kit to provide detailed BOMs and drawings for factory assembly and job site installation.
+- Developed a bathroom kit in SolidWorks to provide detailed BOMs and drawings for assembly and installation.
 - Created automated model, drawing, and CNC templates for steel wall panels using Catia 3DExperience.
 - Built prototypes of manufactured building components to test part and assembly sizing, and to confirm tolerances.